polqf/test-cockpit/_publications/2025-01-28-learn-from-travelers.md

 ---
-title: '5 Surprising Things You Can Learn from Fellow Travelers'
+title: '5 Unexpected Lessons You’ll Learn from Fellow Travelers'
 date: 2025-01-28 13:00:00 +02:00
 layout: post
 hidden: true
+description: 'Every traveler has a story!
+Find out the surprising insights you can gain just by chatting with the people around you.'
 ---

 Travel isn’t just about destinations—it’s about the people you meet along the way.
 Fellow travelers have a wealth of knowledge and experiences to share.
 Here are five surprising things you might learn by striking up a conversation: